Ottercast/OtterCastAmp/README.md

-# OtterCastAudioV2
+# OtterCastAmp

-OtterCastAudioV2 is an open-source Chromecast Audio replacement, based on a Sochip S3 SoC and pulseaudio sink/source.
+OtterCastAmp is an open-source Sonos Amp replacement, based on a Sochip S3 SoC and pulseaudio sink/source.

 ##### Note: DO NOT ORDER/PRODUCE - it still got bugs, this note will disappear when fixed.